erezbens/wordle-clone/README.md

 ## Requirements

-The app was build using node v16
+The app was built using node v16

 ## Development